ADACS-Australia/2025-ASA-ECR-WorkshopSeries/_episodes/Workshop3.md

 ## Overview
 When you have offloaded much of your work to a computer your productivity becomes limited by computing resources.
-A common misconception is that faster code requires a deep dive into the world of code optimization.
+A common misconception is that faster code requires a deep dive into the world of code *optimization*.
 This is, however, just a misconception: there are many ways to speed up your research that don’t require you to rewrite your code at all (or much).